-Lonnie Thomas Memorial Scholarship
+Lonnie and Alma Thomas Memorial Scholarship

-This scholarship is awarded in memory of Lonnie Thomas, U.S. missionary to Native Americans, long term faculty member and regent of AIC.
+This scholarship is awarded in memory of Lonnie and Alma Thomas, U.S. missionaries to Native Americans, long term faculty members and leaders at AIC.
 It is awarded to a junior or senior student majoring in elementary education.
 Student must have a 3.00 GPA and a satisfactory evaluation of their internship.